 Topic this Overlaps Least With: Races and DNA (0.00012)

-One of the reasons I ended up with 90 topics was because when I ran this model with 60-75 topics, it kept putting a weird subset of the Plato papers in with other topics.
-This was odd because clearly sorting the ancient philosophy papers together was something that just about every other model run did perfectly.
+One of the reasons I ended up with ninety topics was because when I ran this model with sixty to seventy-five topics, it kept putting a weird subset of the Plato papers in with other topics.
+This was odd because sorting the ancient philosophy papers neatly together was something that just about every other model run did perfectly.
 And I thought it should be easy for this one too, if I just bumped up the number of topics a bit.
 And eventually it happened.
 I kind of expected that I’d have more models that separated Aristotle from Plato, but I don’t think I ever saw that.

 The publication numbers are much as I expected.
 The raw numbers outrun the weighted numbers, which is possibly surprising.
-If there was more name-checking of ancient philosophy in contemporary works, so there were a bunch of things that are not really ancient philosophy papers but which had just enough ancient philosophy to confuse the model, it would be the other way around.
-But the model knows that the word “platonism” in a metaphysics or philosophy of math paper doesn’t mean we’re maybe doing ancient philosophy.
+If there was more name checking of ancient philosophy in contemporary works—meaning there were a bunch of things that are not really ancient philosophy papers but which had just enough ancient philosophy to confuse the model—it would be the other way around.
+But the model knows that the word platonism in a metaphysics or philosophy of math paper doesn’t mean we’re maybe doing ancient philosophy.

-Still, it does end up being 25th of the 90 topics.
+Still, it does end up being twenty-fifth of the ninety topics.
 Given the relative importance of books to papers in ancient philosophy, and the complete lack of interest in ancient philosophy from some of these journals, I feared it could be lower than this.